signalwire/signalwire-node/packages/js/README.md

 ```

 #### logout()
-Hangup all the dialogs, remove subscriptions to the channels and then disconnect the client:
+Hangup all the calls, remove subscriptions to the channels and then disconnect the client:
 ```javascript
 client.logout()
 ```